lukasabbe/Disable-Phantoms-Individually/README.md

 # Disable Phantoms Individually
-With this mod every player chan chose if they want phantoms to be turned on or not.
+With this mod players can choose whether they want phantoms to be turned on.

 If you have the gamerule doInsomnia turned on it will turn this mod off.

 # Commands
 ```
 /insomnia - Shows if you have turned phantoms of or on
-/insomnia <true/false> - Turn of or on phantoms
+/insomnia <true/false> - Turn off or on phantoms
 ```